Elsagate

-Elsagate (derived from Elsa and the -gate scandal suffix) is a controversy surrounding videos on YouTube and YouTube Kids that were labelled as "child-friendly" but contained themes that were considered inappropriate for children.
-These videos often featured fictional characters from family-oriented media, sometimes via crossovers, used without legal permission.
-The controversy also included channels that focused on real-life children, such as Toy Freaks, that raised concern about possible child abuse.
+Elsagate (derived from Elsa from the Frozen franchise and the -gate scandal suffix) is a controversy surrounding videos on YouTube and YouTube Kids that were labelled as "child-friendly" but contained themes that were considered inappropriate for children and younger audiences.
+These videos often featured characters from family-oriented media, sometimes via crossovers, used without permission.
+The controversy also included channels that focused on real children, such as Toy Freaks, that raised concern about possible child abuse.